phpMussel/phpMussel/_docs/readme.ar.md

 - Should phpMussel apply the results of scanning using the Virus Total API as detections or as detection weighting?
 This directive exists, because, although scanning a file using multiple engines (as Virus Total does) should result in an increased detection rate (and therefore in a higher number of malicious files being caught), it can also result in a higher number of false positives, and therefore, in some circumstances, the results of scanning may be better utilised as a confidence score rather than as a definitive conclusion.
 If a value of 0 is used, the results of scanning using the Virus Total API will be applied as detections, and therefore, if any engine used by Virus Total flags the file being scanned as being malicious, phpMussel will consider the file to be malicious.
 If any other value is used, the results of scanning using the Virus Total API will be applied as detection weighting, and therefore, the number of engines used by Virus Total that flag the file being scanned as being malicious will serve as a confidence score (or detection weighting) for whether or not the file being scanned should be considered malicious by phpMussel (the value used will represent the minimum confidence score or weight required in order to be considered malicious).
 A value of 0 is used by default.

 "vt_quota_rate" and "vt_quota_time"
 - According to the Virus Total API documentation, "it is limited to at most 4 requests of any nature in any given 1 minute time frame.
 If you run a honeyclient, honeypot or any other automation that is going to provide resources to VirusTotal and not only retrieve reports you are entitled to a higher request rate quota".
 By default, phpMussel will strictly adhere to these limitations, but due to the possibility of these rate quotas being increased, these two directives are provided as a means for you to instruct phpMussel as to what limit it should adhere to.
 Unless you've been instructed to do so, it's not recommended for you to increase these values, but, if you've encountered problems relating to reaching your rate quota, decreasing these values _**MAY**_ sometimes help you in dealing with these problems.
-Your rate limit is determined as `vt_quota_rate` requests of any nature in any given `vt_quota_time` minute time frame.
+Your rate limit is determined as "vt_quota_rate" requests of any nature in any given "vt_quota_time" minute time frame.

 ####"urlscanner" (Category)
 URL scanner configuration.

 "urlscanner"
 - Built into phpMussel is a URL scanner, capable of detecting malicious URLs from within any data or files scanned.
-To enable the URL scanner, set the `urlscanner` directive to true; To disable it, set this directive to false.
+To enable the URL scanner, set the "urlscanner" directive to true; To disable it, set this directive to false.

-Note: If the URL scanner is disabled, you won't need to review any of the directives in this category (`urlscanner`), because none of them will do anything if this is disabled.
+Note: If the URL scanner is disabled, you won't need to review any of the directives in this category ("urlscanner"), because none of them will do anything if this is disabled.

 URL scanner API lookup configuration.